Tuesday, January 31, 2017

 For most immigrants, this pattern of assimilation still holds true.
 But it is not true for many Hispanics.
 Why?
 The main reason I believe is that there is so many of them that they comprise a culture unto themselves.
 To the point that if they don’t get more than a high school education and work in the jobs available to that cohort, they don’t need English, or barely, to meet the requirements of their jobs.

 According to the 2011 Census, sixty-two percent of Hispanics (not just recent immigrants; they have no published data on recent immigrants) spoke Spanish at home; the next highest were Chinese at 5%.
 The other percentages are miniscule.
-While a large percentage (25%) of those Hispanics did not speak English well or not at all, the data make clear that the vast majority of Hispanics in this country, even those who speak Spanish at home, are fluent in English.
+While the data make clear that the vast majority of Hispanics in this country, even those who speak Spanish at home, are fluent in English, a large percentage (25%) of those Hispanics who spoke Spanish at home did not speak English well or not at all,

 For that reason, while I am as liberal and progressive as one can be, I have always supported the proposition that immigrants must learn English to become citizens and that English should be the only language officially used … for example, on signage of all types, instruction on ATMs, elections materials, etc. Obviously one can’t implement this “English only” standard at the current time because we have not had this education requirement.